porter-rachel/old_website/_pages/about.md

 Welcome!
 I am an Assistant Professor of Political Science at the [University of Notre Dame](https://politicalscience.nd.edu/) and faculty affiliate with the [Lucy Family Institute for Data and Society](https://lucyinstitute.nd.edu/).
 My research primaryily focuses on American politics, with a particular interest in how electoral institutions influence the legislative process and policymaking.

 My research employing a new collection of text data on candidates' issue positions in congressional primary elections is forthcoming in *The Journal of Politics*.
-I am currently producing a co-authored book manuscript that investigates the growing success of political amateurs in winning seats in Congress.
+I am currently producing a co-authored book manuscript that investigates the growing success of political amateurs at winning seats in Congress.

 I received my Ph.D. from the University of North Carolina at Chapel Hill in 2022, and B.A. in Political Science and International Affairs from the University of Georgia in 2016.
 My dissertation, *Some Politics Are Still Local: Strategic Position Taking in Congress & Elections*, recently won the American Political Science Association's 2023 award for best dissertation in American government.